Ildaron/ironbci/README.md

 ![alt tag](https://github.com/Ildaron/ironbci/blob/master/Supplementary%20files/stm1.bmp "stm32")​
 SPI2 for communicate with ADS1299
 UAART4 for send data to HC-12
-2.1.DRDY output - goes high when conversion starts and low when data is ready
+2.1.DRDY output - becomes high when conversion starts and low when data is ready
 2.2  Two ways to read data:
-      - RDATA C1 - continuous read command
+      - RDATA C1 - continuous read command;
-      - RDATA data read which requires a command to load the input offset
+      - Reading RDATA data that requires a command to load an input offset.
 2.3.
-The amount of input data is 24 bits * 8 = 192 bits, and 24 status bits, in total we get 216 bits
+The amount of input data - 24 bits * 8 = 192 bits + 24 status bits, a total of 216 bits
-2.4 To receive data from the device after executing the RDATAC command, the START pin must be high, or a START command has been issued.

 #### 3. Configuration of control registers
-2.1 Writing to the register
 Three bytes of register configuration
 0b11010110
 0b11010100
 0b11100000

-First command byte: 010r rrrr, where r rrrr is the starting register address.
-Second byte of the command: 000n nnnn, where n nnnn is the number of registers to be written - 1.
-Reading from a register, similarly but the first four bits from a byte of the following format BYTE 1 = 0010 0000

-Baud rate
-Assuming the CLK is 2.048 MHz, then tSDECODE (4 tCLK) is 1.96 μs.
-When SCLK is 16 MHz, one byte can be transmitted in 500 ns.
-This byte transfer time does not conform to the tSDECODE specification; therefore a delay must be inserted so that the end of the second byte arrives 1.46 µs later.

 #### 4. Description of code ADS_1299.c
 Data transfer starts after receiving by the microcontroller - "s", ends after receiving - "p"
-Data is transmitted via Serial with baud rate - 115200
+Data is transmitted via Serial with a baud rate - 115200

 #### 5. Hardware and Signal processing demonstarations
 Hardware demonstarations